unifi-utilities/unifios-utilities/AdguardHome/README.md

 Please note if you have firmware v2 or above you have to copy all files into /data instead of /data.
 You can see what version you are running by running: ubnt-device-info firmware

+1. Check if you have either `/mnt/data/` or `/data/` and use the correct one below.
-1. Copy [05-install-cni-plugins.sh](../cni-plugins/05-install-cni-plugins.sh) to /data/on_boot.d
+2. Copy [05-install-cni-plugins.sh](../cni-plugins/05-install-cni-plugins.sh) to /data/on_boot.d
-1. On your controller, make a Corporate network with no DHCP server and give it a VLAN.
+3. On your controller, make a Corporate network with no DHCP server and give it a VLAN.
 For this example we are using VLAN 5.
 You should confirm the bridge is created for this VLAN by running `netstat -r` otherwise the script will fail.
 If it is not there, initiate a provisioning of the UDM (Controller > UDM > Config > Manage Device > Force provision).
-1. Copy [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) to `/data/on_boot.d` and update its values to reflect your environment
+4. Copy [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) to `/data/on_boot.d` and update its values to reflect your environment
-1. Copy [20-dns.conflist](../cni-plugins/20-dns.conflist) to `/data/podman/cni` after generating a MAC address.
+5. Copy [20-dns.conflist](../cni-plugins/20-dns.conflist) to `/data/podman/cni` after generating a MAC address.
 This will create your podman macvlan network.
-1. Execute /data/on_boot.d/05-install-cni-plugins.sh
+6. Execute /data/on_boot.d/05-install-cni-plugins.sh
-1. Execute `/data/on_boot.d/10-dns.sh`
+7. Execute `/data/on_boot.d/10-dns.sh`
-1. Run the AdguardHome docker container, be sure to make the directories for your persistent AdguardHome configuration.
+8. Run the AdguardHome docker container, be sure to make the directories for your persistent AdguardHome configuration.
 They are mounted as volumes in the command below.

    ```shell script
    mkdir /data/AdguardHome-Confdir